habuka036/wakame-vdc-wiki/en/install-guide.md

     exit

-One of the steps above included setting up a `backup storage` with uuid `bkst-local`.
-That told Wakame-vdc to keep machine images on the local filesystem.
-One of Wakame's features is to `backup` an existing instance and turn it into a new machine image.
-In order to use that feature, we have to tell Wakame-vdc which `backup storage` to use when making backups.
-Open up `/etc/wakame-vdc/dcmgr.conf` and find the following:

-    --snip--
-    service_type("std", "StdServiceType") {
-      backup_storage_id 'bkst-demo2'
-      --snip--
-    }
-    --snip--

-Change the `backup_storage_id` line to contain the uuid of the backup storage we made earlier.

-    backup_storage_id 'bkst-local'

 Earlier in this guide we have set up a bridge named `br0` and it's connected to the outside world through a network interface `eth0`.
 If you are also using these names, you should be fine.

 *If* you are using other names, you need to go update `/etc/wakame-vdc/hva.conf`.
 Find the following in that file and change it to match the names that you're using.